Marconiusiii/OhCraps/README.md

 ### Coming Out Roll

 You've established your bankroll and are now ready to start betting.
-You have a few options for the very first roll, and all options are accessed by typing the the bet code at the prompt and hitting Enter.
+You have a few options for the very first roll, and all options are accessed by typing the bet code at the prompt and hitting Enter.

 #### Bet Codes for Round 1 Betting